ccbogel/Invaders/README.md

 # Invaders
 A simple invaders shoot em up game.
 Use the space bar to shoot and arrow keys to move.
 Don't let the invaders land.
+Currently, only works for Windows as the sound playing is done through winsound.
+There is probably a way to change that with Linux / macOS.
+I did try QSoundEffect, but had issues with that also.

 ## To run from command line/Terminal
 cd to the main folder and type: